Managing abundance and the Creativity of Teams

 “But we are shifting, too, from a culture of scarcity to one of abundance.
 That is the essence of the Google worldview: managing abundance.”

-to the further point, collaborative creativity is in a different class (a different animal) than that of the individual.
-This is not a value statement - it’s not one better than the other, but it is different.
+To the further point, collaborative creativity is in a different class – it’s a different animal – than that of the individual.
+This is not a value statement – it’s not one better than the other, but it is different.

 Dr. Eric Schmidt recently spoke about the difference between Google’s two-person teams and what happens when they get larger.
 In essence, two-person teams are where ideas originate and take root; larger are where the same idea scales.

 Another e.g., Pete Townshend has a few “Scoop” records that are basically demo tapes of the songs he wrote and then presented to his band (The Who).
-Pete had brilliantly-talented collaborators, but the core - The Idea - for the most part was solidly his.
+Pete had brilliantly-talented collaborators to complete the songs, but the core – The Idea – for the most part was solidly his.
 (The “exception” being Keith Moon, virtuoso drummer, who expanded the cores in directions so completely unforeseen that Scoop demos rarely had drum tracks at all.)

-Ideas shared before that become Different from the Idea: when the germ is presented as Germ, it develops differently. sometimes better; always different.
+Ideas shared before they’re fully-formed become Different from the original Idea: when the germ is presented as Germ, it develops differently – Sometimes better; always different.

 Collaborations start with an idea.
 A young, solid idea needs germination.
-That’s best, generally, a small, controlled environment. (e.g. one woman writes the novel, seeing it through).
+That’s best presented, generally, in a small, controlled environment. (e.g. one woman writes the novel, seeing it through the completion of Draft 1).

-not everyone’s Townshend. many are with ideas as seeds that NEED collaborative input before they’re even fully-formed. these are different animals.
-And they’re animals TURNBOCHARGED by recent (~10 years) of advancements.
+Not everyone’s Townshend.
+Many have ideas as seeds that need collaborative input before they’re fully-formed enough to execute.
+These are different animals.
+And they’re animals turbocharges by recent advancements in communication and collaboration.

 These continue to be exciting times.